reactjs/react.dev/content/docs/jsx-in-depth.md

 If you don't use a JavaScript bundler and loaded React from a `<script>` tag, it is already in scope as the `React` global.

+> Note: With React 17, you no longer need to import the React library in your scope.
+Babel will take care of this via your JSX preset.

 ### Using Dot Notation for JSX Type {#using-dot-notation-for-jsx-type}

 You can also refer to a React component using dot-notation from within JSX.
 This is convenient if you have a single module that exports many React components.
 For example, if `MyComponents.DatePicker` is a component, you can use it directly from JSX with: